Cool Things Corp.

 Results

-Amazon Prime Day Launch: Successfully prepared the brand for its public reveal on July 23, 2025.
+Amazon Prime Day Launch: Successfully prepared the brand for its public reveal July 2025.

-Content Pillars: Established a marketing roadmap focusing on customer testimonials, social media "mischief," and "Joy you can count on" messaging.
+Content Pillars: Established a marketing roadmap focusing on customer testimonials, social media, and on-brand messaging.